 Grading System

-Grading policies are set by the Academic Senate and can be found in the UCI Catalogue under “Academic Regulations and Procedures.”
+Grading policies are set by the Academic Senate and can be found in the UC Irvine Catalogue under “Academic Regulations and Procedures.”

 For Bio Sci 199 the grade of A+ should only be awarded when the research is beyond excellent and includes such achievements as publications and research presentations or awards at scientific meetings.